 Anusha Singh

-Anusha Singh is a creative and integrated marketing strategist whose work blends creative strategy, behavioral science, and data to build customer experiences that feel intentional, resonant, and human.
-Her approach centers on finding the "strategic thread" by connecting audience insight, product truth, and cultural context.
-She believes in shaping marketing that aligns teams and drives clarity across channels.
+Anusha Singh is a brand and integrated marketing strategist whose work sits at the intersection of creative strategy, behavioral science, and data.
+She builds customer experiences that feel intentional, resonant, and human, finding the strategic thread that connects audience insight, product truth, and cultural context across channels.

-Before joining Swap, Anusha spent nearly four years at Calvin Klein, where she shaped lifecycle and loyalty programs, supported global CRM operations, and frequently stepped in as a creative and strategic partner during major brand moments and launches.
-Her broader experience includes digital strategy for emerging brands, freelance design and copywriting, and published thought leadership with AIGA on designing between systems and stories.
+Before Swap, Anusha spent nearly four years at Calvin Klein, shaping lifecycle and loyalty programs, leading CRM operations, and stepping in as creative and strategic lead during major brand moments and launches.
+Her broader experience includes digital strategy for brands including Mara Hoffman, Adidas, Sephora, and Primark, agency work at Publicis Groupe, and published thought leadership with AIGA Pittsburgh.

 • Loyalty Programs - The Complete Masterclass